andrey-moura/HM-Studio/README.md

 ### For future releases

 * Use wxString instead of std::string in functions the code
-* Use wxString instead of std::string in files (change files enconding)
+* Use wxString instead of std::string in files (change files encoding)
-* Make XML script files, instead of binnary scripts
+* Make XML script files, instead of binary scripts
 * Convert solution to CMake
 * Support opening random ROM with a text file configuration.
 * See the face and name of who is talking in a script (Reverse-Engineering).
-* Change the stamina/fatigue values of fridge itens (Reverse-Engineering).
+* Change the stamina/fatigue values of fridge tens (Reverse-Engineering).
 * Delete and re-write all code in GraphicsEditor, to make it load all graphics automatically (Reverse-Engineering).

 Things marked with (Reverse-Engineering) needs research to be implemented.
 If you know reverse-engineering, please, feel free to try.